SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/forecasting.md

 ---
 uid: help-en-sale-forecasting
 title: Monitor your pipeline and forecast sales
-description: Giving each sales rep the ability to manage and forecast their own sales pipeline is a great way to ensure effectiveness of your entire sales team.
-This section will show you how to monitor your sales pipeline and forecast your sales with the help of dashboards, selections and reports.
+description: How to monitor your sales pipeline and forecast your sales with the help of dashboards, selections, and reports.
 author: Bergfrid Dias
 so.date: 02.16.2023
 keywords: sale